 Many beginning guitarists find themselves quickly getting bored with just learning the basic cowboy chords.
 Keep your guitar practice routine fun, exciting and productive by incorporating guitar scale study today!

-How to Learn Guitar Scales Quickly
+5 Simple Ways to Learn Guitar Scales Quickly

-(Optional) Watch a video of the scale being played
+Watch a video of the scale being played

 Break the guitar scale down into bite-sized pieces